Ancilla-Assisted Protection of Information: Application to Atom-Cavity Systems: Introduction

-Here we introduce a generic protocol that makes arbitrary noisy environment noise-free or transparent.
-The protocol finds many potential applications in quantum information technology.
-For example, it enables full protection of quantum information and entanglement from decoherence and environmental noise, and perfect quantum communications across arbitrary channels, to mention a few.
-We also propose two experimentally realizable schemes to implement the protocol enabling perfect quantum communication and perfect protection of quantum information in optical and atomic systems.
+Here we introduce a generic protocol that is particularly suitable for storing quantum information in an atomic system placed inside an optical cavity.
+It makes arbitrary noisy environment noise-free for the atom using externally supplied photons.
+The protocol enables full protection of quantum information and entanglement from decoherence and environmental noise.
+We also propose an experimentally realizable scheme for that.

-Unlike other protocols, we exploit the non-local superposition in the evolution as a quantum resource to achieve transparency of an arbitrary channel acting on the system.
-We term our protocol ``quantum channel transparency'' (QCT).
-For simplicity, we consider qubit channels ($d=2$); however, the protocol can be extended to an arbitrary $d$-dimensional system.
-The action of an arbitrary channel $\Lambda^S$ on a state $\rho^S$ of a qubit system $S$ reads
+To mitigate noise from a system, the protocol requires an ancilla.
+For instance, the system may be an atom, and the ancilla may be two photons, as we shall consider later.
+The protocol exploits non-local evolutions on the system and ancilla.
+In the process, the information stored in the system is transferred onto the decoherence-free subspace \cite{Lidar98, Bacon00} of the ancilla before the system is exposed to environmental noise and retrieved back to the system at the end.
+The action of an arbitrary channel $\Lambda^S$ on a state $\rho^S$ of a $d$-dimensional system (qudit) $S$ can be expressed as